pharingWell/MOBAwatch/README.md

 ### How do I run it?

-There is currently no stable version.
+There is currently no stable version, but you can check out a demo of the grid system with this code: `894P4`

 ---